formlio/forml/docs/index.rst

 ForML expands your project into a task dependency graph specific to given life-cycle phase and executes it using one of its supported runners.

-When machine learning projects are described using formal structured expressions, they become more servisable, extensible, reproducible, and collaborative.
+When machine learning projects are described using formal structured expressions, they become more serviceable, extensible, reproducible, and collaborative.